cockroachlabs/open-sourced-interview-process/SalesExercises.md

 For example: Should ATM deposit show up when using smartphone to view account activity and why or why not?

 - Describe another industry and/or process aside from banking where these activities and properties are important?

+**Job title: Sale Engineer**

+**Title of the Exercise:** **Sales Process**

+**Overview:** Sales Engineers work closely with sellers and should have an in-depth understanding of the sales process and what is required.
+Specifically around lead generation, project management, competitive situations, and individual expectations.

+**Set-up:** Interviewer will dive into the following areas:

+- Lead Generation

+- Project Management

+- Competitive Situations

+- Individual Expectations

+**Note:** Candidate should come prepared knowing how CRDB is different from other platforms and the benefits the product presents.

+**Job title: Sale Engineer**

+**Title of the Exercise:** **Past Experiences with Databases**

+**Overview:** Engineering Interview Sequence interview.
+This conversation is a deep-dive discussion on a candidate’s technical background, specifically, their technical expertise of databases.
+The candidate is lead through a discussion so the interview can learn from the candidate about things they didn’t know.
+For example, a candidate should be able to explain what X is and then describe the trade-offs.
+The interviewer should also learn from the candidate what the technical reasons for the trade-offs are.

+**Set-up:** The interviewer asks the candidate to pick one of the four technical areas:

+- What is feedback on install

+- What is feedback on monitoring

+- What is feedback on elastic scale out / scale in

+- [optional ] What is feedback on performance

+**Job title: Sale Engineer**

+**Title of the Exercise:** **Project Management and Product Knowledge**

+**Overview:**  Candidate will walk the interviewer through the take-home exercise and discuss the 4 objectives.

+The objectives of the exercise are:

+1. Describe pros/cons of CockroachDB install and monitoring and experience

+2. Describe throughput characteristics during the insert workload

+3. Describe pros/cons of elasticity and availability

+4. SE’s view on architectural constraints of CockroachDB design that resulted in observed pros/cons

+**Job title: Sale Engineer**

+**Title of the Exercise:** **Documentation**

+**Overview:** Candidate will have to read a lot of documentation.
+They will have feedback on the docs on how they like Cockroach vs other documentation.
+In this interview, the candidate will be led through a discussion on the organizational structure of the documentation.

+**Part 1:** Discussion on the organizational structure of the documentation.